 - More Control Over Design – Compared to apps and online logo makers, you can make more changes and additions to make your logo unique.

-- Easier to Backup – Mac offers several ways to automatically back up your work just in case anything happens.
+- Easier to Backup – Mac offers several ways to back up your work in case anything happens automatically.

 - More Expensive – Some design programs can cost dozens or even hundreds of dollars, depending on the features you’re looking for.